 Windows or Modern Apps introduced in Windows 8 has now became dependency of users.
-Being contradicted in past, Modern Apps are now biggest priority for Windows users.
+Being contradicted in past, Modern Apps (called as Universal Apps in Windows 10) are now biggest priority for Windows users.
 Well, sometimes these app may show peculiar behavior during their operation and this could draw you into frustration.
 For a domain connected Windows system, we have observed that apps minimizes or closes themselves, immediately after opening.

 This issue is now known to Microsoft and hopefully, this problem is expected to short out with upcoming Windows 10.
 But right now, if you’re facing this issue on your system, here is something you can try to fix this hitch:

 FIX : App Minimizes Or Closes Itself In Windows 10/8.1/8